 Sackett Laboratories is in the business of making medicines.
 The company reported Total Revenues of $40000 during the year ended Dec 2017.
 The company incurred the manufacturing expenses amounting to $28000 during the year in the manufacturing of medicines.

-Following are the expenses incurred by the company during the year:
+Following are the expenses of the company during the year:

 Based on the above information we can do the calculation of Pretax income using the formula (discussed above)